Philip1806/blublog/README.md

 5. Users

-- Import users from Laravel UI.
+- Import users from Laravel UI (/App/User model).
 - They are three built in roles - Administrator, Moderator and Author.
 - You can control roles permissions and create new roles.